 WELL applies the same charging structure to all retailers, excluding any non-standard contracts.
-A separate contractual agreement is negotiated with non-standard consumers as they have unusual connection characteristics making the tariff structure to all retailers inappropriate.
+A separate contractual agreement is negotiated with non-standard consumers as they have unusual connection characteristics that can't be applied using standard tariff structures and the DDA terms and conditions.

-Principle Current Methodology Future Methodology Transparent We provide out Pricing Methodology to explain how prices are derived and the Pricing Roadmap outlining how we are refining our Pricing Methodology going forward.
+Principle Current Methodology Future Methodology Transparent We provide our Pricing Methodology to explain how prices are derived and the Pricing Roadmap outlining how we are refining our Pricing Methodology going forward.
 Continue to publicly disclosure our pricing methodology and future pricing plans.
 Transaction costs We have developed our ToU pricing structures to align with other networks.
-Limiting the complexity of charges and structures and the number of charging parameters within each charge We are planning to simplify our pricing structures.
+Limiting the complexity of charges and structures and the number of charging parameters within each charge.
+We are planning to simplify our pricing structures.
 We consulted on the new structures with retails last year and will apply them from 1 April 2024.
 This includes reducing the number of price categories and pricing components.
 We will align new price structures with other networks where it is sensible.
 The exit of the low fixed user tariffs will clarify residual pricing.
 Customer impacts We consult with retailers as the consumers representative before changes are made.
 The consultation document includes the potential impact on customer electricity bills and options to transition or smooth changes if there is a risk of price shocks.
 We will continue to consult with retailers on any price structure changes.
 Uptake incentives We ensure that price signals for our different price options are consistent in the value they reflect - that consumers aren't incentivised to select a pricing options over another which has a better economic benefits.
+We have now aligned the price signals between: EVB and ToU tariffs Off peak, controlled and night boost.
+All-inclusive and controlled (applying a consistent 10-15% discount).
 Refine the price signals for our prices, aligning them with the LRMC.
-Correct the relativity of the ToU and EVB ToU price signals.